O-Cresyl glycidyl ether

 o-Cresyl glycidyl ether (ortho-cresyl glycidyl ether, o-CGE) is a liquid aromatic organic chemical compound and chemically a glycidyl ether.
 It has the formula C10H12O2 and the CAS Registry Number 2210-79-9.
 It is one of a number of glycidyl ethers available commercially that are used to reduce the viscosity of epoxy resins.
-These are then further used in coatings, sealants, adhesives and elastomers.
+These are then further used in coatings, sealants, adhesives, composites and elastomers.

 Uses

 The main use of o-CGE is to reduce the viscosity of epoxy resins.
 These reduced viscosity resins may then be used to formulate coatings including UV cured versions.
 It is a monofunctional diluent and so in polymer science terms is a chain terminator.
 Chain extenders (f = 2) and cross linkers (f ≥ 3) are low molecular weight di or tri-functional epoxy diluents.
 The use of the diluent does effect mechanical properties and microstructure of epoxy resins.
 As it has glycidyl functionality, it is classed as a Reactive diluent.